 Generally, a thought leadership tech PR campaign will involve writing feature articles, perhaps exploring how tech can solve a real-world problem.
 If you’re a confident writer, you can write these articles yourself, or they can be ghost-written by your PR team.

 Many – but not all – industry and trade publications will publish top-quality thought leadership features that fit with the news agenda.
 However, publications can have various criteria to meet, and this style of tech PR does rely on strong existing relationships with the media.
 Again, it’s possible to do this alone, but you will have much greater success if you work with a specialist tech PR agency.

 This is a discipline that’s often overlooked.
-We understand why: unlike other tech PR methods, it isn’t outward facing.
+We understand why: unlike other tech PR methods, it isn’t outward-facing.
 It’s concerned with communicating your brand message and values internally among your team.
 When budgets are tight, this can seem less important than communicating your message with potential customers via the media.
 However, we think this is a shame.

-Done correctly, internal communications is one of the most valuable investments your business can make.
+If done correctly, internal communications is one of the most valuable investments your business can make.
 Once your employees have fully internalised your business’s values, they are able to be your fiercest brand ambassadors.
 Employees are the ones delivering your product and services and interacting face-to-face with your customers.
 If anyone needs to be well-informed and have a positive opinion of your brand, it’s them.